packwebhosting/tools/README.md

 Now in real world sceario, a URL will be getting hit by a bot/traffic with some regularilty irrespective whether the previous requests have been completed or not.

 The script test-ab.sh solves this problem by iterating over a certain fixed time frame whithout considering the status of the previous requests.
-In the end this script will mention a file which contains the timeslines of all the requests have the same format as -g switch used with ab i.e. TSV (tab separated).
+In the end this script will mention a file which contains the timelines of all the requests have the same format as -g switch used with ab i.e. TSV (tab separated).

 This scripts ab and bc scripts/packages.